One Small Change in Government Policy Equals Vast Disability Employment Increases

 Currently, only 0.55% of federal contracting goes to AbilityOne-authorized providers.
 By establishing a 1% contracting goal, Congress can level the playing field among federal agency priorities where existing goals for other programs range between 3% and 23%.
 This one small policy change could significantly increase employment opportunities for people with disabilities, who are a largely untapped and valuable talent pool.

-Infographic - SourceAmerica StatsSourceAmerica calls on government officials to remove obstacles to workplace accessibility and ensure people with disabilities can work where they are valued and achieve full social and economic inclusion.
+Infographic - SourceAmerica StatsSourceAmerica calls on government officials to remove obstacles to workplace accessibility and ensure people with disabilities can work where they are valued and fully provide for themselves and their families.
 By making this one small policy change, Congress can show its commitment to increasing employment for people with disabilities and all other socioeconomic groups.
-Let's work together to create a more inclusive workforce for all.

-Read SourceAmerica President and CEO Richard Belden's full article.
+Read SourceAmerica President and CEO Richard Belden's full article, originally published in March 2023.